foundation-for-environmental-monitoring/ffem-app-integration-sample/README.md

 ```
 # Notes:

-- The value property has the result value.
-Suffix the unit property value to this
 - Note: the value can sometimes have a '>' (greater than) meaning that the actual result could be higher
-- For dilution: 0 or 1 = 'No Dilution',2 = '2 Times Dilution',etc...
+- For dilution: 0 or 1 = 'No Dilution', 2 = '2 Times Dilution', etc...
 For info only, no further calculation required
 - A higher dilution factor usually denotes that the accuracy of the result may be lower

 # If ffem Match app is not installed